 Degree of prematurity

-The degree of prematurity of the baby (WHO information):
+Degrees of prematurity of the baby (WHO information):

-If your child was born ahead of schedule we recommend finding out more information: about the features of its development, caring for premature babies, about possible problems and their corrections.
-The book of a well-known pediatrician with 30 years of experience and 35 years of research experience in neonatology will help you with this - Ola Zaugstad "Premature baby.
-If the child was born before.
+If your baby is born ahead of schedule we recommend that you find out more information: about the features of its development, care for premature babies, possible problems and their corrections.
+A book by a famous pediatrician with 30 years of experience and 35 years of research experience in neonatology will help you with this - Ola Zaugstad " Premature baby.
+If the child was born earlier.”

 Term indicators

-Often, the characteristics of the weight and height of the baby depend not only on the genetics of the parents, but also on the nutrition of the mother.
+Often the characteristics of a baby’s weight and height depend not only on the parents’ genetics, but also on the mother’s diet.
 And an important factor is the indicators of placental-uterine blood flow.
-Also, the anatomy and physiology of the female breast, the technique of attachment to the breast, common diseases of women and children, the compatibility of breastfeeding with various foods and medicines, ways of organizing breastfeeding - all this can affect the growth of an infant in height and weight.
-It will help to understand these issues in detail.
-Dr. Carlos Gonzalez in his book A Gift for a Lifetime.
-Breastfeeding Guide »
+Also, the anatomy and physiology of the female breast, the technique of breastfeeding, common diseases of women and children, the compatibility of breastfeeding with various foods and medications, methods of organizing breastfeeding - all this can affect the baby’s gain in height and weight.
+It will help you understand these issues in detail.
+Dr. Carlos Gonzalez in his book “The Gift of a Lifetime.
+Breastfeeding Guide"

-Do not forget that according to WHO, girls and boys gain weight and grow differently.
+Don't forget that according to WHO, girls and boys gain weight and grow differently.

 AgeVery low weight